nipunthathsara/ballerina-observability-guide/README.md

 ### Metrics
 Metrics and alerts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for travel_agency service.
+Follow the below steps to set up Prometheus and view metrics Ballerina services.

 - Set the below configurations in the `ballerina.conf` file in the project root.
 ```
     [b7a.observability.metrics]
+    # Flag to enable Metrics
     enabled=true
-   reporter="prometheus"

     [b7a.observability.metrics.prometheus]
-   port=9797
+    # Port and Host, on which the metrics will be published to be consumed by Prometheus
+    # http://localhost:9796/metrics This HTTP endpoint is hosted by Ballerina to publish the metrics data
+    port=9796
     host="0.0.0.0"
 ```

 - Create a file `prometheus.yml` inside `/tmp/` location.
 Add the below configurations to the `prometheus.yml` file.